 - Total savings – €26

-Visit more than 60 of the top museums and monuments in and around Paris with a convenient and affordable Paris Museum Pass.
+A Paris Museum Pass makes it easy and affordable to see more than 60 of the best museums and monuments in and around Paris.
 Explore famous sites, like the Louvre and Versailles, and visit the Centre Pompidou- Paris Museum 2 day pass